 Last Thursday I spoke at Max Utsler’s Innovation in Marketing Communications class at Kansas University, debuting the new version of “Taking the NO Out of InNOvation” summarized here a number of weeks ago.
 It seemed very appropriate since the first version of the presentation came from speaking to Max’s class 5 years ago!

-One topic we discussed was the idea of very subtle ways to demonstrate a strategic perspective.
+One topic we discussed was the idea of very subtle ways to demonstrate a strategic leadership perspective.
 This includes taking notes and recapping meetings to allow you to shape the conversation as it happens and afterward.
-One student voiced the concern that taking and typing notes can get you cast in an “administrative” role.
-It’s a valid concern, yet one that’s easily avoided.
-Here’s how:
+One student voiced the concern that taking and typing notes can get you cast in an "administrative" role.
+It's a valid concern, yet one that's easily avoided.
+Here's how:

 - Don’t just take notes – take on a facilitation role.
 That means being ready to interject open-ended, probing questions to help the group explore the topic being discussed.
 Your active questioning and involvement provides equal footing with other participants even while you’re displaying the characteristics of servant leadership.